lextm/jekyll-theme-chirpy/_posts/2016-7-3-port-snmp-from-net-core-rc2-to-rtm.md

 For a library like #SNMP Library, [the only changes](https://github.com/lextudio/sharpsnmplib/commit/0c7341addb8cbc158aaed08ba55bb235df6ee88f) I need to make are in the project.json file.
 <!--more-->

-By removing “–rc2-*” from this file, and revise the package version based on “dotnet build” hints, this library now targets the latest .NET Core bits.
+By removing `–rc2-*` from this file, and revise the package version based on `dotnet build` hints, this library now targets the latest .NET Core bits.

 One last thing I want to mention is that I did not add a reference to .NET Standard Library (NETStandard.Library), simply because this library sits in the same layer (similar to System.Net.Http).